-How to use bubble and screen effects in iMessage
+Put a flourish in your next iMessage with bubble and screen effects

 Tap Accessibility.

+Tap the switch next to Auto-Play Message Effects to the green 'on' position to allow Message effects to be played even when Reduce Motion is turned on.

-What do screen effects do in iMessage?
+What do screen effects do in Messages?

-Here are al of the current screen effects and what they do.
+Here are all of the current screen effects and what they do.

-- Echo: Have your text duplicate and flood the screen of your recipient.
+- Echo: Have your text duplicate and flood your recipient's screen.

 - Spotlight: Put a literal spotlight on your incoming iMessage.